pumbaasdad/system-restore/README.md

  * `files_changed_by_tasks` - A list of files that have been updated by tasks associated with the role.
 This should default to an empty list and use lazy evaluation to return a value if files are modified.

-Roles can also define a variable named `local_<role name>_role` to configure the bootstrap of the machine on which ansible is being run.
-This variable can include any of the following keys:

- * `pip_modules` - A list of python modules to be installed in the environment being used to run ansible.

 ## Defaults vs Variables

 The roles defined in this project define both defaults and variables.
 The intention is that anything defined as a